 Trinidad is truly fabulous - the only place where West Indies birds and animals overlap the ranges of Amazonian species.
 The island's proximity to South America, coupled with the fact that in the past it was physically a part of the landmass of the continent, helps explain the huge variety of South American species which can be seen here, and often nowhere else in the Caribbean.
 It is a very very special island indeed.

-Breakfasting on the balcony of the Asa Wright ecolodge and scanning the surrounding Arima Rainforest for toucans, oropendolas, white Hawks and macaws, being at arms length from as many as 14 species of hummingbird attracted to the vibrant tropical flowering plants of the Lodge Gardens, exploring rainforest trails in search of manakin leks and stepping back in time by entering a vast cave network - home to a colony of prehistoric oilbirds, sitting on the deck of your boat, enjoying a cocktail, or a cup of tea and watching in astonishment as the dark green hues of the surrounding mangroves are slowly transformed into pastel pinks and vibrant reds as wave upon wave of scarlet ibis return at dusk to roost in the heart of the Caroni Swamp.
+Breakfasting on the balcony of the Asa Wright Eco-Lodge and scanning the surrounding Arima Rainforest for toucans, oropendolas, white hawks and macaws; being at arms-length from as many as 14 species of hummingbirds attracted to the vibrant tropical flowering plants of the Lodge Gardens; exploring rainforest trails in search of manakin leks and stepping back in time by entering a vast cave network - home to a colony of prehistoric oilbirds; sitting on the deck of a flat canvas boat, enjoying a cocktail, or a cup of tea and watching in astonishment as the dark green hues of surrounding mangroves are slowly transformed into pastel pinks and vibrant reds as wave upon wave of Scarlet Ibis return at dusk to roost in the heart of the Caroni Swamp.